j0sh21/DoxBox/docs/en/img_capture.md

 ## Overview

-The `img_capture.py` script is an integral component of the application designed for managing image capture workflows.
+The `img_capture.py` script is an integral component of the DoxBox application designed for managing image capture workflows.
 It interfaces with digital cameras via the gphoto2 command-line utility, performing tasks such as capturing images, downloading them to a designated directory, and managing file naming conventions.
 Additionally, it incorporates network communication to relay status updates or errors to other parts of the application.

 ## Dependencies